-9 Other long-term financial assets
+10 Other long-term financial assets

-Other long-term financial assets comprise cash and Malta Government Stocks held with a trustee for bond redemption sinking fund purposes.
+Other long-term financial assets comprise interest-bearing bank accounts and Malta Government Stocks held by trustees for bond redemption sinking fund purposes.

 The Company has undertaken to build up a sinking fund for the bonds that mature in years 2016-2019 and 2019-2022.
 The total contribution to the sinking fund by the latest redemption date will be equivalent to 50% of the original value of the issued bonds.